Are You Ready for Open Networking?

 Network Virtualization Enables New

-Netvisor ONE decouples network resources from the underlying hardware and segments the operating system and hardware resources into virtual network containers, similar to how a hypervisor virtualizes a bare metal server.
+Netvisor ONE is a network operating system that decouples network resources from the underlying hardware and segments the operating system and hardware resources into virtual network containers, similar to how a hypervisor virtualizes a bare metal server.

 Network virtualization allows a single switch to instantiate multiple virtual networks.
 These can be dynamically allocated to a single switch, or span across an entire Fabric to enable granular network segmentation, strict multi-tenant services, and the integration of virtualized network services and functions into switching hardware.